-Holi is a festival of colors, brings a lot of happiness, joy and makes everyone’s life more colorful.
-People enjoy the festival of holi every year in the Varanasi city to have great joy.
-Holi is the indication of advent of spring season where everyone flooding out on the street to rejoice together the great occasion without having a little bit tension of their economical status.
+Holi is a festival of colors which brings a lot of happiness, joy and makes everyone’s life more colorful.
+People enjoy the festival of holi every year in the Varanasi city and all around the country to have great joy.
+Holi is the indication of advent of spring season where everyone flooding out on the street to rejoice together this great occasion without having a little bit tension of their economical status.

-The main day of the holi is celebrated in many regions by a number of names called as Dhuli (Sanskrit name), Dhulandi, Dhulendi and Dhulheti.
+The main day of the holi festival is celebrated in many regions by a number of names called as Dhuli (Sanskrit name), Dhulandi, Dhulendi and Dhulheti.
 People make a heap of the wood and burn that heap indicating the burning Holika (Holika Dahan) with the Prahlad.
 Devotees make a prayer at that place and hug each other to offer respect and enjoy festival.
-People then apply the ash on their forehead.
+People then apply the ash (from burned Holika) on their forehead.
 Next morning to the Holika Dahan, people enjoy holi by applying the colors to each other.
-People go to everyone’s home to meet them and distribute sweets which indicate that there is no confliction among them at the great occasion of the holi.
-Holi is rejoiced at the closing stages of the winter season at the full moon day of Phalguna means February/March.
+People go to everyone’s home to meet them, apply tilak, and distribute sweets which indicate that there is no conflict among them at the great occasion of the holi.
+Holi is rejoiced at the closing stage of the winter season at the full moon day of Phalguna means February/March.
 Holi lovers enjoy holi in many ways, they through balloon (filled with colors) to each other; some of them apply the color directly to them and someone uses pichkari to through the liquid color.

-Holi 2014 would be celebrated at Monday on 17th March 2014 with the great joy in India.
-The coming year holi will bring a lot of happiness, joy and new expects in everyone’s life.
+Holi 2023 would be celebrated at Wednesday on 8th of March with the great joy and enthusiasm in India.
+The coming year Holi will bring a lot of happiness, joy and new expectations in everyone’s life.

 History of Holi

-Holi, a religious Hindu festival celebrated all over the India by people with a great joy.
+Holi, a religious Hindu festival celebrated all over the India by people with a great joy and enthusiasm.
 Earlier, it was celebrated in India and Nepal only.
-But, currently it is celebrated almost all the corner of India and other countries as well.
+But, currently it is celebrated almost all the corners of India and other countries as well.
 It is also enjoyed by the name of Pagwah at some places in India.
-The significance of the holi festival is the special for the Braj region, which is customarily linked to the Lord Krishna, Radha, Mathura, Nandagaon, Vrindavan, and Barsana.
+The significance of the holi festival is very special for the people of Braj region, which is customarily linked to the Lord Krishna, Radha, Mathura, Nandagaon, Vrindavan, and Barsana.
 These places in India have become most famous tourist destinations during whole season of the year.

 Significance of the Holi Festival